jordanbuschman/coen161_final/README.md

 login.php: A php script that handles logging in.
 Passes on the form results to check.php.

-addUser.php: Add a new user to the user table.
+addUser.php: Add a new user to the user table and starts a session for that user.
 (Make sure you already know that the fields are valid for entry!)

 check.php: Find a user with given username and password in the user table and return it as an array.
 Start a new session for that user.